SauloCav/Haskell-Experiments/README.md

 2. Now, we generalize the group function to groupBy, making group equivalent to groupBy (==).
 Implement groupBy :: (a -> a -> Bool) -> [a] -> [[a]].
 3. Implement the all and any functions, both with signature (a -> Bool) -> [a] -> Bool, which decide, respectively, whether all or some element of a list satisfies the predicate given as input.
 Note that they can be given as compositions of and, or and map.
 4. Write the function merge :: Ord a => [a] -> [a] -> [a] which, given two sorted lists as input, returns an sorted list with all elements of the received lists.
 5. Write the function split :: [a] -> ([a], [a]) which, given a list xs as input, returns two lists: the first contains the elements of the odd positions of xs, and the second the elements of the even positions of xs.
-Here, we are assuming that the head of a list is at position 1.
 6. Now, using merge and split, implemented earlier, develop the function mergesort :: Ord a => [a] -> [a].

 <strong>Lab 04:</strong></br>
 For this lab, we are going to use the auxiliary file heyjude.txt, which contains the lyrics of that song.
-As you may have noticed, the Lab4.hs file contains a module called Main.
-This indicates that we are going to create a Lab4 executable.</br>
+As you may have noticed, the Lab4.hs file contains a module called Main.</br>
 The following activities should be a guide for developing a program that prints the word occurrence count in the heyjude.txt file.
 1. Write the function remove :: Eq a => a -> [a] -> [a], which removes all occurrences of a certain element in a list.
 Note that remove can be implemented as a filter call.
 2. Write the function split :: Eq a => a -> [a] -> [[a]] which, given an element x and a list ys, returns the sublists of ys between the occurrences of x.
 For example, split 0 [0, 1, 2, 0, 2, 5, 7, 0, 0, 0, 3, 0] == [[1, 2], [2, 5, 7], [3] ].
 The span and dropWhile functions are very useful here.